-- Islam: - Ramadan: - The anticipated dates for Ramadan are March 22-April 21, culminating with the Eid-al-Fitr holiday on April 22.
+- The anticipated dates for Ramadan are March 10-April 9, culminating with the Eid-al-Fitr holiday on April 9.
 These dates are based on the sighting of the moon and may shift by one day (earlier or later). - During the blessed month of Ramadan, observant Muslims fast from dawn to dusk, abstaining from food and beverages (even water).
-Observant Muslims eat a substantial meal (suhoor) before dawn and break the fast (iftar) with a feast at sunset. - Late afternoon classes and tests may be challenging for students who are fasting. - The final ten days (April 12-21) days of Ramadan are the most auspicious days.
+Observant Muslims eat a substantial meal (suhoor) before dawn and break the fast (iftar) with a feast at sunset. - Late afternoon classes and tests may be challenging for students who are fasting. - The final ten days (March 31-April 9) of Ramadan are the most auspicious days.
 During this time, following the iftar meal, many observant Muslims pray and recite the Quran late into the evening with their religious community.
+Early morning classes and tests may be challenging for students who participate in these rituals.

+Eid-al-Fitr

-Early morning classes and tests may be challenging for students who participate in these rituals. - o Eid-al-Fitr - Eid-al-Fitr is expected to begin at sundown on April 21 and families will be celebrating the full day of feasting on April 22.
+Eid-al-Fitr is expected to begin at sundown on April 8 - and families will be celebrating the full day of feasting on April 9.
 The exact date is determined by the sighting of the moon in the last days of Ramadan.
-Student may request to be excused from class on April 21 to ensure that they can celebrate the holiday with family.
+Student may request to be excused from class on April 9 to ensure that they can celebrate the holiday with family.